mdn/content/files/en-us/web/api/cdatasection/index.md

 {{APIRef("DOM")}}

 The **`CDATASection`** interface represents a CDATA section that can be used within XML to include extended portions of unescaped text.
-The symbols `<` and `&` don’t need escaping as they normally do when inside a CDATA section.
+When inside a CDATA section, the symbols `<` and `&` don't need escaping as they normally do.

 In XML, a CDATA section looks like: